eumetsat/sea-surface-temperature-applications/README.md

 to the directory where you want to put the code.
 Once you are in the correct directory, you should run the following command;

-`git clone --recurse-submodules --remote-submodules https://gitlab.eumetsat.int/eumetlab/oceans/ocean-training/sensors/learn-olci.git`
+`git clone --recurse-submodules --remote-submodules https://gitlab.eumetsat.int/eumetlab/oceans/ocean-training/applications/sea-surface-temperature-applications.git`

 This will make a local copy of all the relevant files.

 *Note: If you find that you are missing packages, you should check that you ran `git clone` with both the `--recurse-submodules` and `--remote-submodules` options.*

 *Note: if you are using an older version of git, you may find that your submodules are empty.
 In this case, you need to remove the folder and re-run the line above with `--recursive` added to the end*

+*Note: in some rare Anaconda instances, Git is not installed by default.
+To correct this, you can install Git using `conda install git` from the Anaconda prompt (Windows) or in your terminal (OSx/Linux).*

 ## Usage

-This collection supports Python 3.8.
+This collection supports Python 3.10.
 Although many options are possible, the authors highly recommend that users install the appropriate Anaconda package for their operating system.
 In order to ensure that you have all the required dependencies, we recommend that you build a suitable Python environment, as